kristinemlarson/gnssrefl/README_VEG.md

 *download_teqc p048 2008 -year_end 2020*

-Go ahead and download teqc logs for p208, which is an awfully nice site:
+Go ahead and also download teqc logs for p208, which is an awfully nice site:

 *download_teqc p208 2008 -year_end 2020*